Take The First Step Now

 Cravings can be overwhelming if you aren’t in a medical detox environment.
 People trying to quit heroin often give in to their intense cravings despite their best efforts during detox.

 This, however, should not dissuade you from your desire to quit using heroin.
-In reality, giving in to your cravings to use does not always imply that you have failed to attain your goal in the first place.
+In reality, giving in to your cravings does not always mean you have failed to reach your goal.
 Just because something has not worked in the past does not imply that it will fail in the future.

 Did You Know Rolling Hills Recovery Center Offers Treatment for Heroin Addiction?